Regulations governing the forex broker license in Seychelles

 Time Frame: 1-2 weeks

-Once all documents are prepared and in order, the application is submitted to the Seychelles Financial Services Authority (FSA).
-This includes completing the application form and paying the required application fees.
+Once all documents are ready and in order, the application is submitted to the Seychelles Financial Services Authority (FSA).
+This includes accomplishing the application form and paying the required application fees.

 3. Review and Processing